 4. Look for a Local Buy Back

 Some dentist offices offer candy buy back events where kids can trade in their extra Halloween candy for money or prizes.
-Check out Spearmint Dental in Edmonton and Evans Dental Health & Wellness Clinic in Calgary.
+Call your local dentist and ask!
+If you are in Edmonton check out Spearmint Dental.

 5. Save the Candy for Loot Bags

 Take the Halloween candy that isn’t wrapped in Halloween themed packaging and save it for future loot bags for parties.
 You will thank yourself later for this one:)

 Halloween candy freezes well and it’s a lot harder to mindlessly grab on the go when it’s rock solid.
 Another tip?
 If you have a deep freeze put it in the bottom.
 Out of sight out of mind is sometimes key.

 Ok, with this one they are still eating the candy, but maybe not as quickly?
 Crush up candy and make cookies, use it as topping for brownies or cupcakes, whatever you can think of.
 For some inspiration, here’s some ideas we love.

 Count it, make patterns with it, categorize it, chart it, weigh it, add & subtract….. you get the idea.
 Subtraction is the only thing that will make it go away, however:)

 This is a hard one….. on one hand it is always great to donate, on the other hand should you really be donating candy?
 Depending on your stance on this, there are certain charities that will accept it- call your local food bank or shelters and just ask.

 Kids love a challenge!
 Try something with them where you choose a special date, maybe Christmas or New Years or a birthday and see if they can make the candy last until then.
 Depending on age you can do some math to figure out how they can meet their goal.